wzy151531/Java-chat-program/README.md

 The whole project is divided into two parts: server and client.
 Both projects are built with `gradle6` and `jdk13`.

+## Current Function

+* Login validation via jdbc.
+* Send text message or audio to all connected clients
+* Local chat history in client.

 ## Quick Start

 ### Build and run